AncyJenisha/CSharp/src/Assignment17/Assignment17.md

 ### Methods:

 - `LogError(string filepath, string message)`: Logs an error message to a specified file path.
 It takes two parameters: the file path as a string and the error message.
 The method ensures thread safety for writing to the log files by using a lock.

+### **Inference**

+   File Locking and Concurrency: When multiple users try to log errors simultaneously, there is a risk of file contention.
+The FileStream is opened with FileMode.Append, which means it will write to the end of the file.
+However, this can lead to contention when multiple threads or users attempt to write to the same file simultaneously, potentially causing data corruption or incomplete log entries.

+   Resource Leakage: The given code uses a MemoryStream for encoding the error message before writing it to the file.
+This creates a new memory stream for each error log entry.
+While the MemoryStream is disposed of properly in the code using the using statement, repeated allocation and deallocation of memory streams can lead to performance issues and memory fragmentation.